Fiserv/exchange/docs/getting-started/getting-started-funding.md

 ## Instructional Funding

-### What is Instructional funding?
+### What is Instructional Funding?

 <!-- !align: center -->
 ![<img src="instructional_timeline.png" width="600"/>](/assets/images/instructional_timeline.png)

-Instructional funding, allows the use of the `/funding/instruction` endpoint in order to direct funds in the instructional hold for a given merchant ID, where the merchant revenue amount and PayFac fee amount is directed by the request.
+Instructional Funding allows the use of the `/funding/instruction` endpoint in order to direct funds in the instructional hold for a given merchant ID.
-Instructional funding also supports instructions sent through the `/funding/detailed-instruction` endpoint, where additional information can be added within an instruction through a 'details' block for reporting purposes. (details do not affect the funding, just act as information)
+Instructional Funding also supports instructions sent through the `/funding/detailed-instruction` endpoint, where additional information can be added within an instruction through a 'details' block for reporting purposes. (details do not affect the funding, just act as information)

 ## Process flow